taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc1.md

 - VPN access if working off-campus

 ## Estimated Time
-30-45 minutes for initial setup
+30–45 minutes for initial setup

 ---

-## Task 1: Connecting to Tillicum
+## Connecting to Tillicum

 ### Steps